nellyrubiopalomino/Bellabeat-case-study/README.md

-# Bellabeat-case-study
-This is the rmd code for the case study Bellabeat and the google course.
 # Bellabeat-case-study – Kaggle Dataset
 This repository contains a data cleaning project based on a dataset originally taken from Kaggle of fitbit users.

 ## Contents